 Offered weekly on Fridays

 Visit Waihe’e Coastal Dunes and Wetlands Refuge, a remarkable coastal area rich in Hawaiian history and bird watching.
-You’ll help remove invasive plant species and clear brush and weeds.
-The project runs from 8:00am to 12:00pm.
+Remove invasive plant species and clear weeds and brush, thereby helping to restore critical native wildlife habitat while preserving a significant cultural site once populated with two thriving Hawaiian villages.
+The project runs from 8am to 12pm.
 Meet at the Waihe’e Refuge located off of Halewaiu Road.
-Bring water, sunscreen and hat (for sun protection) and wear long pants and closed-toe shoes.
-Snacks and cold drinks provided.
+Bring water, sunscreen, bug repellent and a hat (for sun protection) and wear long pants and closed-toe shoes.
+Snacks and cold drinks are provided.
 Visit the Hawaiian Islands Land Trust website.

 Offered weekly on Saturdays

-Volunteer with Malama Honokowai and visit the beautiful and hidden Honokowai Valley, an area closed to the public.
-Among Hawaiian archaeological sites, you’ll learn about Hawaiian history and culture as you help to remove invasive weed plants and possibly plant native species.
-The project runs from 9:00am to 3:30pm.
-Meet at the Pu‘ukoli‘i Station “Sugar Cane Train” in Lahaina.
-Bring water, snacks, lunch, sunscreen and bug repellent and wear long-pants, closed-toe shoes, and a t-shirt.
+Volunteer with Malama Honokowai and enjoy experiencing Honokowai Valley, a beautiful, well-hidden area that’s closed to the public.
+See Hawaiian archaeological sites where you’ll learn about Hawaiian history and culture as you help to remove invasive weed plants and possibly plant native species.
+The project runs from 9am to 2pm.
+Meet at 1 Pu‘ukoli‘i Rd (Ka‘anapali).
+Bring water, snacks, lunch, sunscreen and bug repellent.
+Please wear long pants, closed-toe shoes and a t-shirt.
 Visit the Maui Cultural Lands website.

 Offered weekly on Wednesdays

-Lend a hand with farm chores at an exquisite organic farm in the misting forest of Waipoli in Upcountry Maui.
-O’o Farm is a unique and multi-faceted operation with its 8.5 acres sustaining numerous crops that have been developed from virgin land.
-Project runs from 8:45am to 11:30am.
+Lend a hand with farm chores at a beautiful organic farm in the misting forest of Waipoli in Upcountry Maui.
+A unique and multi-faceted operation, O’o Farm features 8.5 acres that sustain numerous crops developed from virgin land.
+This project work takes place between 8:45am to 11:30am.
 Meet at O’o Farm, 651 Waipoli Rd, Kula, HI.
-Wear sturdy shoes and bring water, sunscreen, and a light jacket that you don’t mind getting a little dirty.
+Wear sturdy shoes and bring water, sunscreen and a light jacket that you don’t mind getting a little dirty.
 Visit the O’o Farm website.

-If you cross over the cattle guard and get to Ali’i Kula Lavender Farm, you’ve gone too far.
+If you cross over a cattle guard and arrive at Ali’i Kula Lavender Farm, you’ve gone too far.